Study Programmes offered by UWB

 A study programme can be full-time, combined or distance.
 In the full-time form most of the teaching is carried out through regular lectures, tutorials, seminars, practical laboratory lessons, consultations, etc. The student is in direct contact with the lecturers.
 In the distance form the study is multimedia based without direct contact with the lecturers.
 The combined form of study incorporates methods from full-time and distance forms.
 This means that study comprises regular consultations and self-study which is supported by study facilities, including e-learning tools.

 The study programmes offered by UWB are displayed when you click on the name of the required faculty and the type of study programme in the menu on the left.
+For prospective PhD students there are also informations on German language:

 List of accredited Study Programmes